pretix/pretix-docs/docs/tutorial/payment.md

 ![Page titled 'Payment settings', on the 'Payment providers' tab.
 There is a list of payment providers: Bank transfer, Gift card, PayPal, SEPA debit and Stripe.](../assets/screens/payment/settings.png "Payment settings screenshot")

-In order to set up payment providers, we will navigate to [Event] → "Settings" → "Payment", which displays a list of payment providers.
+In order to set up payment providers, we will navigate to :navpath:Event → Settings → Payment:, which displays a list of payment providers.
 Bank transfer and Stripe should be included in this list.
 By default, all payment providers in this list except gift card will be disabled.

 !!!
 Note
     If the payment providers you want to use are not being displayed in this list, that means the corresponding plugin is not enabled.
-    In order to activate such a plugin, you have to navigate to [Your Event] → "Settings" → "Plugins" and open the "payment providers" tab.
+    In order to activate such a plugin, you have to navigate to :navpath:Your Event → Settings → Plugins: and open the :btn:Payment providers: tab.
     Click the :btn:Enable: button next to the plugin you want to use.
     You can tell that a plugin has been activated by green ":material-check: Active" tag.